Skip to main content

 The International Day of Peace was established by the United Nations General Assembly in 1981.
 It was declared a day devoted to strengthening the ideals of peace.

-Montessori Community School celebrated International Day of Peace in our Greenspace.
+Foothill Montessori of Salt Lake celebrated International Day of Peace in our Greenspace.
 Our Infant Teacher, Carmen, read the book I Am Peace by Susan Verde.
 Our Head of School Catherine Mathews led us in singing Light a Candle for Peace while incorporating sign language.
 Our Upper Elementary students headed up our Peace walk around the school with their hand crafted rainbow-winged Peace Dove.

 International Day of Peace at Montessori Community School